Skip to main content

 Managers

-1. Consider the employee's application and make a decision whether to provisionally approve, or refuse, the application
+1. Consider the employee's application and make a decision whether to provisionally approve or refuse the application

 2. Inform the employee, and record your decision in writing on the application form